 If loved ones suspect that methadone abuse or addiction is occurring, it is important to intervene before the condition worsens and overdose becomes more likely.
 It is possible, through research-based, experienced addiction treatment programs, to manage a methadone addiction, wean off the drug, and achieve and maintain recovery without relapse in the long-term.

 Intervention can be achieved either through family and friends staging a formal event, with help from an intervention specialist, or through the support of a doctor or medical professional experienced in diagnosing and supporting intervention for substance abuse.
 Finding an appropriate treatment program before intervening is vital so the individual can enter treatment as soon as it is accepted, increasing the chances of a positive outcome.
 Treatment personnel from reputable rehab programs can often assist or advise in managing this process.

 A number of treatments can be employed to provide therapy for methadone addiction.
 These include:

 Methadone addiction is a growing and troubling issue.
-For this reason, it is important to find ways of achieving recovery from heroin abuse that do not involve this drug maintenance treatment.
+For this reason, it is important to find ways of achieving recovery from opioid abuse that do not involve methadone as a drug maintenance treatment.
 Fortunately, other types of research-based addiction treatments can support people who are struggling with opioid addiction – including addiction to methadone – move forward into recovery and avoid relapse.